Behind murky claim of a new hypersonic missile test, there lies a very real arms race

 An emerging arms race

-"One can target air fields and aircraft carriers, within fifteen or twenty minutes of flight time, literally thousands of kilometers away from the Chinese mainland," he says.
+"One can target airfields and aircraft carriers, within 15 or 20 minutes of flight time, literally thousands of kilometers away from the Chinese mainland," he says.
 Griffin adds that the new intercontinental hypersonic missile could take that capability a step further.
-With or without a nuclear warhead, such weapons could potentially strike U.S. ships anywhere on earth.
+With or without a nuclear warhead, such weapons could potentially strike U.S. ships anywhere on Earth.
 "That is a really big deal," he says.

-Even the existing shorter-range weapons puts the U.S., which is trying to expand its military presence in the western Pacific, and its allies at risk, he argues.
-Griffin says that the U.S. needs to develop and stockpile hypersonic missiles of its own, to counter the Chinese threat.
-"I'm not one to mince words, it is an arms race," Griffin says.
+Even the existing shorter-range weapons put the U.S., which is trying to expand its military presence in the western Pacific, and its allies at risk, he argues.
+Griffin says that the U.S. needs to develop and stockpile hypersonic missiles of its own to counter the Chinese threat.
+"I'm not one to mince words — it is an arms race," Griffin says.
 "And critically, we didn't start it."

-One way, he believes, is for the U.S. to be more open to limits on missile defenses, which are driving the hypersonic craze.
-"Over the long term I think we have to think about what kind of arms control we want with Russia and China," he says.
+One way to do that, he believes, is for the U.S. to be more open to limits on missile defenses, which are driving the hypersonic craze.
+"Over the long term, I think we have to think about what kind of arms control we want with Russia and China," he says.

 For Acton, the growing tensions and lack of dialogue between the U.S. and China are far more concerning than whether China has developed a new weapon: "I'm frankly indifferent as to whether the nuclear warhead that fries me is carried by a ballistic missile or by a glider."